kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 = 50 points awarded for a team that finishes with a doublle podium.
 This will not be awarded every race.

+#### Carnage Bonus

+= 100 points awarded for a team who has both drivers involved in a single crash, resulting in both drivers receiving a DNF classification.
+Other drivers may be involved in the crash.
+Drivers must be disqualified in the same crash, it cannot be across multiple crashes.

 ---

 ## Team Roster Changes